-RLS: No. I have been told, I don't know how many times and I think the first time was probably about twenty, twenty-five years ago.
+RLS: No. I've been told, I don't know how many times, and I think the first time was probably about 20, 25 years ago.
 Rely on your instruments.
-Do not rely on your instinct because you're going to rely to yourself, and it happens.
+Do not rely on your instinct because you're going to lie to yourself, and it happens.
 Because if you have a little bit of wind switch - I've called the company at times and said, "Which way is the wind?"
-They have one wind in one direction there, and I said, "Okay, fine.
-I can sail up the wind and I can get back home."
-But the wind down in the water because it pulls down the beach, it goes down the middle of the bay.
-On the edges, it pulls more or less towards the shore.
+They have one wind in one direction there, and I say, okay, fine.
+I can sail up the wind and I can get back home.
+But the wind out in the water, because it pulls down the beach, it goes down the middle of the bay, and on the edges, it pulls more or less towards the shore.
 You can't rely on what they're seeing on shore to give you the direction of the wind out on the water.
 So, you had to rely totally on the instruments.
-Radar to get you back home is the best, but I don't have it.
+Radar, to get you back home is the best, but I don't have it.
 Two boats do.
 One boat is very good at it, the other is not.
 Radar will get you back home.
 LORAN will locate you.
-It will give you the depth and the position within fifty feet on the bay.
+It will give you a definite position within 50 feet of the bay.
 But radar, yes, it will get you back home.

-SW: Over the years and growing up around this area, have you come to, I guess, get a better understanding of the bay and how important is to understand the bay and where you are working at as far as your job goes?
+SW: Over the years and growing up around this area, have you come to, I guess, get a better understanding of the bay and how important is to understand the bay and where you are working at, as far as your job goes?